fchambon/azurevirtualdesktop/README.md

 **KeyVault**: Sets up a KeyVault to securely store and manage the local administrator password for the AVD virtual machines.

-**Log Analytics Workspace**: Creates a Log Analytics workspace with the Azure Monitor Agent (AMA) extension installed, allowing you to collect and analyze logs from your AVD environment.
+**Log Analytics Workspace**: Creates a Log Analytics workspace allowing you to collect and analyze logs from your AVD environment.

 ## Prerequisites
 To use this Terraform code and deploy the AVD platform, ensure you have the following: